Home / Visit ENC / Programs / Professional Development and Team Building

 This workshop will tap into an important part of the NGSS – using the engineering design process to engage students in critical thinking, team work, and creativity.
 Teachers will practice using the steps of the engineering design process with upcycled materials.
 We believe in re-using materials as often as possible in the classroom, which is an important message of sustainability.
 Students and teachers alike will benefit from learning to think outside the box and being resourceful with classroom materials.

 Project Learning Tree® is an award winning, multi-disciplinary environmental education program for educators and students in Pre K-grade 12.
 PLT, a program of the American Forest Foundation, is one of the most widely used environmental education programs in the United States and abroad.
 PLT continues to set the standard for environmental education excellence.
 The Elementary school curriculum (pre K-8) takes an interdisciplinary, hands-on approach to learning and contains more than 90 different lesson plans.
 In addition to teaching about science, trees, and forestry, PLT can be used to teach language arts, social studies, nutrition, mathematics, visual arts, and more.
-Our Director of Communications Lori Whalen will show you several hands-on activities to bring the environment into the classroom and your students into the environment.
-Topics range from forests, wildlife, and water, to community planning, waste management and energy. $10/teacher with a 20 minimum
+Our Vice President Lori Whalen will show you several hands-on activities to bring the environment into the classroom and your students into the environment.
+Topics range from forests, wildlife, and water, to community planning, waste management and energy. $11.50/teacher with a 20 minimum

 Exotic plant species can have damaging consequences to our ecosystems.
 The trees, shrubs, and flowers native to California are often overlooked as resources for our butterfly gardens and landscaping.
 Join ENC Assistant Director Lori Whalen to learn why natives are so awesome, then she’ll model some of her favorite plant related activities.
 Join us to DIG INTO the science behind supporting our native flora.
 This workshop’s target audience is K-5 teachers, but we’re happy to present this workshop to teachers of any grade level.
-2 hours. $10/teacher with a 20 minimum
+2 hours. $11.50/teacher with a 20 minimum

 Team-Building Workshops